Women Leadership In The Workplace

 1. Clear Communication

-- Strategic Decisions – When we are clear about what direction we want to take, we can make strategic decisions to get there.
+- Strategic Decisions – When we are clear about what direction we want to go, we can make a more strategic decision on how to get there.
 This means clearly communicating to ourselves and others what we want.
 For example, if we want to make partner at a law firm, we must first create a plan for ourselves.
 Once we are clear in our paths, we can communicate our plans with others.
 We can then evaluate each opportunity and strategically decide whether it will help us get to where we want to go.

 - Confidence – Our communication needs to be clear and confident.
 This means using confident body language and removing any mental barriers.
 For example, we can use confident body language by sitting or standing up straight with our shoulders back.
 Keep our heads up and make eye contact with the people with whom we are speaking.
 The more confident we feel, the clearer our communication will be.